 Workers’ compensation works by providing benefits to employees who suffer from a work-related injury or illness.
 In Illinois, many employers are required to carry workers’ compensation insurance for their employees and provide benefits if they are unable to work, regardless of who is at fault for the illness or injury.
+Illinois laws have been updated with a rebuttable presumption that essential workers who contract COVID-19 are presumed to have contracted it at work and are eligible for workers’ compensation benefits.

 Workers’ compensation is insurance that is funded by the insurance companies involved.
 Employers pay premiums to their insurance providers and are not allowed to charge employees for premiums or benefits.
 If there is a dispute over entitlements to benefits, the Illinois Workers’ Compensation Commission (IWCC) enforces the state’s worker’s compensation laws and protects worker rights.